-> - Enter a replica tomb and view an ancient mummy as well as other artifacts, learn about the iconic pyramids in Egypt, and build a pyramid model.
+- View an ancient mummy as well as other artifacts, learn about the iconic pyramids in Egypt, and build a pyramid model.

 - Chart their way to the Philippines to learn about sailing and navigation techniques, try their hand at traditional basket-weaving, and more.